 Hakomi is a form of guided self-study that relies on the power of present emotional and somatic experience to access and study core material: the memories, images, beliefs, neural patterns, and emotional dispositions that shape how we experience ourselves in the world.
 A defining characteristic of core material is that it is unconscious.
 Hakomi provides a method for becoming conscious of and exploring this material, as well as for integrating new, more nourishing experiences.
 Hakomi is guided by several principles:

 Unity assumes that we are integrated wholes, composed of parts.
-In therapy, each aspect of your experience is embraced as a reflection of this wholeness and brought into connection and harmony with other parts.
+In therapy, each aspect of your experience is embraced as a reflection of this wholeness and brought into harmony with other parts.
 Unity also shows up in therapy through the resonance that grows between you and me over time.

 Organicity refers to the process of self-organization and the natural intelligence of life.
 I will support your unfolding and pursuing your own direction, without trying to take control.
 This principle asserts respect for life and faith in the healing power of the individual.